 This week is just the sound of rain and thunderstorm – I have put on repeat mode from morning till evening – nothing more, nothing less.
-It helps that presently Malaysia is having its annual monsoon season and thus it is raining on almost daily basis.
-So the environment gets very chill especially when it rains heavy at night.
+It helps that presently Malaysia is having its annual monsoon season and thus it is raining on an almost daily basis.
+So the environment gets very chill especially when it rains heavily at night.

-Why just the sound of rain & thunder as the back ground music can get you into a Zen state of mind?
+Why just the sound of rain & thunder as the background music can get you into a Zen state of mind?

 Some people have suggested that another reason why we love the sounds of rain is due to the womb element.
 From the moment of conception, we are all in a womb surrounded by water.

 The sound of rain, may somehow subconsciously, act as a soothing component.
 Another reason can be connected to sounds actually operating on waves frequencies.